Best Adjustable Dumbbells for Home Gyms in 2026

 Bowflex SelectTech 552

-Weight Range 5-52.5 lbs
+Weight Range 5-52.5 lbs per hand

-Increments 2.5 lb (up to 25 lbs)
+Increments 2.5 lb up to 25, then 5 lb

 Pros

-• Smooth dial adjustment system
+• Smooth dial adjustment is fast between sets

-• Wide 5-52.5 lb range covers most exercises
+• Wide weight range covers most exercises

 Cons